Robert P. Lowman, PhD

 There is no degree program that prepares one to become a research administrator.
 Nonetheless, a background in psychology isn't bad.
-While serving as Scientific Affairs Officer at APA in the late 1970s and early 1980s, I was Senior Editor of the first edition of APA'S Guide to Research Support.
-In preparing this volume, I became aware of a simple fact: Psychologists receive research support from almost every federal agency in the research business.
+While serving as scientific affairs officer at APA in the late 1970s and early 1980s, I was senior editor of the first edition of APA'S Guide to Research Support.
+In preparing this volume, I became aware of a simple fact: psychologists receive research support from almost every federal agency in the research business.
 No other discipline has its funding as widely dispersed.
-As a result of APA experience, I left Washington with one or more contacts in almost every federal agency in town, an attractive attribute for a research administrator.
+As a result of APA experience, I left Washington, D.C. with one or more contacts in almost every federal agency in town, an attractive attribute for a research administrator.

 But that only begs the question.
 There must been some character flaw that caused me to leave a tenure-track position at a good university to work at APA in the first place.
 No, I can't blame the university; this is a problem that goes all the way back to graduate school.

 At Claremont Graduate School in the early 1970s, training was undergoing a metamorphosis.
 From a fairly traditional program, Claremont was developing a distinctive specialty, which it called Public Affairs Psychology.
 Based in part on the Lewinian notion of directing psychological research to the study of social issues, Claremont wanted to prepare psychologists to conduct policy-relevant research and to learn (as G. A. Miller, PhD, wrote in 1970) "how best to give psychology away."
 I received the first Public Affairs Psychology doctorate.